triplea-game/infrastructure/README.md

 - update `ansible.cfg`, update 'remote-user' to be root
 - Run the following: `./run.sh --limit [IP-ADDRESS] --tags system`
 - The above will deploy all admin accounts to the server, after which the CI/CD system will be able to manage the server
+- Cleanup: Delete the ansible user private & public keys from your machine

 To bootstrap an existing server, if we only have root access via password, then we need to create a user account with